Cubit by Maiden Labs

 Requirement → benchmark graph

-Cubit blends Structural Exposure with Demonstrated Capability into a composite measure called AI Exposure Potential, capturing work that is both accessible and performable by AI.
-By intersecting AI Exposure Potential against Human Imperative, every task falls into one of four strategic zones.
+Structural Exposure and Demonstrated Capability combine into AI Exposure Potential.
+Cross that with Human Imperative and every task falls into one of four zones.

 Human Imperative